 - Psychological issues that seniors face may also affect their diet.
 Depression is more common among the elderly and can result in a loss of appetite.
 Cognitive degenerative disorders such as dementia and Alzheimer’s disease can result in seniors simply forgetting to eat or even refusing to eat all together.

 The human digestive system is not designed to solely digest liquid food sources for an extended period of time.
-Some side-effects of an entirely liquid diet can be:
+Some side-effects of an entirely liquid diet can be as follows:

-- Electrolyte imbalance.
-Minerals are essential nutrients and include calcium, magnesium, potassium, sodium and other trace elements.
-If these nutrients are lacking in a diet, it can result in muscle spasms, fatigue and a variety of other health ailments.
+Minerals are essential nutrients and include calcium, magnesium, potassium, sodium, and other trace elements.
+If these nutrients are lacking in a diet, it can result in muscle spasms, fatigue, and a variety of other health ailments.